 What is your coaching style?

-Relentlessly positive – people tell me I connect with youth sailors in a profound way.
+Relentlessly positive, playful, and creative.
 I coach the athlete as a whole person, de-emphasizing the competitive battles today, while emphasizing the old-fashioned virtues such as sportsmanship, teamwork, dedication, and delayed gratification.

 What classes of boat have you coached?